 2) Virtual site visit videos on relevant topics will be shared with the participants during the course.

 3) Besides the formal sessions, there will be opportunities for informal discussions with ITC team members to talk about their case study projects and prepare for the final presentation by the participant.

-5) Our resource persons, made up of internationally recognised experts in their respective fields, will evaluate these plans.
-At the conclusion of the programme, the selected participants will receive special awards.
+5) Our resource persons, made up of internationally recognized experts in their respective fields, will evaluate these plans.

-The participants will be made up of 12 professionals from all parts of the world, working in cultural heritage conservation and disaster risk management.
+The participants will be made up of a maximum of 15 professionals from all parts of the world, working in the fields of cultural heritage conservation and disaster risk management.

 6. Working Language

 7. What Participants Receive after Successful Completion of the Course?

 - Paper based on the DRM plan of Case Study Project prepared during the course will be published in the proceedings of ITC 2022

 - Posters based on DRM plans of case study projects prepared during the course will be uploaded on the website of R-DMUCH and ICCROM

 8. Application Requirements